 Look for portraits that catch your eye and notice what that person is wearing.
 A great way to get inspiration is to visit Pinterest and search for “what to wear headshots men/women”.
 Notice which images catch your eye and why.
 This is one time when it’s OK to copy!

-TIPS FOR THE GUYS
+TIPS FOR MASCULINE FOLKS

 Think about having your hair cut about a week or two before your shoot.
 If you’re usually a Supercuts kinda guy, this is definitely the occasion to splurge a little on your haircut, as you’ll be using these headshots for a long time.
-Your hair can completely change the look of your face, and an experienced hair professional will make you look your best.
+Your hair can completely change the look of your face and an experienced hair professional will make you look your best.

 EITHER shave with a new razor, shaving cream, and a moisturizing after-shave lotion to avoid bumps and redness OR trim up your beard, sideburns, mustache or goatee, especially looking for wiry stray hairs.
+Potentially even have this done by a professional as well.
+You won’t regret it!

 If you wear an undershirt, opt for a v-neck with sleeves so that it’s not visible.
 Ideally, your undershirt should match your skin tone.

-TIPS FOR THE LADIES
+TIPS FOR FEMININE FOLKS

 Avoid strapless clothing, as certain crops can make you look like you’re not wearing clothes at all.